vnp7514/spring-petclinic-rest/readme.md

 * Fork, build, run this github repo.
 * Create a webservice endpoint to return a list of pets given an ownerId
 * Visit currently is not associated with a vet.
 Add an association between visit and vet (a visit maps to a vet).
 Create a new webservice endpoint that returns all pets that has visited a vet
+* Send a link to your fork to the interviewer

 # REST version of Spring PetClinic Sample Application (spring-framework-petclinic extend ) [![Build Status](https://travis-ci.org/spring-petclinic/spring-petclinic-rest.png?branch=master)](https://travis-ci.org/spring-petclinic/spring-petclinic-rest/)